sasha0552/ToriLinux/airootfs/home/tori/.local/share/tori/patches/README.md

 git apply path/to/0000-llamacpp-server-drop-pstate-in-idle.patch
 ```

+Don't forget to recompile the project if necessary!

 ## Patch types

 ### Drop PState In Idle (DPSII)

 These patches can be used to automatically manage the performance states of NVIDIA GPUs using the [nvidia-pstate](https://github.com/sasha0552/nvidia-pstate).

-Remember that you need to install [nvidia-pstate](https://github.com/sasha0552/nvidia-pstate) in the virtual environment (if applicable), and/or add the executable to the system `PATH`.
+Remember that you need to install `nvidia-pstate` in the virtual environment (if applicable), and/or add the executable to the system PATH.
-*Currently only [llama.cpp](https://github.com/ggerganov/llama.cpp) uses [nvidia-pstate](https://github.com/sasha0552/nvidia-pstate) executables from `PATH`. [automatic](https://github.com/vladmandic/automatic) and [vllm](https://github.com/vllm-project/vllm) use [nvidia-pstate](https://github.com/sasha0552/nvidia-pstate) as a library.*
+*Currently only `llama.cpp` uses `nvidia-pstate` executables from PATH.
+Other projects use `nvidia-pstate` as a library.*

-This can reduce power consumption, especially on server GPUs (note that SXM versions of server GPUs may not work).
+This can reduce power consumption/temperatures, especially on server GPUs (note that SXM versions of server GPUs may not work).

+For example, on my NVIDIA Tesla P40, these patches reduce power consumption from 50W to 10W (and temperature from 50C to ~25C (room temperature)) by setting the performance state to 8 when the application is idle.
+When a request comes in, it restores the driver behavior, so inference can run as usual.

 This type of patch is currently available for these projects: